 MetroArts Kids Camp is sponsored by the Harold & Arlene Schnitzer Care Foundation and MetroArts.

-Now in its 21st year, MetroArts Kids Camp gives 7-12 year olds a chance to experience all the arts – music, dance, theater, and visual arts – for one or two weeks at the Portland Center for the Performing Arts.
+Now in its 24th year, MetroArts Kids Camp gives 7-12 year olds a chance to experience all the arts – music, dance, theater, and visual arts – for one or more weeks.
 Kids crank up their creativity through hands-on activities involving each art form and also enjoy live performances, video demonstrations, and classes taught by professional musicians, dancers, actors, and visual artists.
 Each week's activities culminate with the Friday Project (see below).
 The camp is directed by grammy-nominated Artistic Director Niel DePonte, Oregon Symphony principal percussionist, Oregon Ballet Theater Conductor, and arts educator.

 Music and visual arts classes sponsored by Harold & Arlene Schintzer Care Foundation.
 Dance and theater classes sponsored by MetroArts Inc.